Park View Mennonite Church History

 The congregation was founded in 1953 as the campus church of Eastern Mennonite College, now Eastern Mennonite University, and met in Lehman Auditorium (photos below).
 PVMC later became independent of the college and in 1968 built its own facility one-half mile north of the campus in the Park View neighborhood.
 In 1995 a new sanctuary, new classrooms, and a major renovation were completed.
 PVMC has a membership of over 400 active adult and youth members.

 Permanent lead pastors through Park View’s history (photos below) have been Ira E. Miller (1953-1967), Harold Eshleman (1967-1974), A. Don Augsburger (1974-1980), Owen Burkholder (1981-1996), and Phil Kniss (1996-present).
 Its first full-time paid pastor was Owen Burkholder.
 Since then, pastoral leadership has developed into a team of several pastors carrying a variety of responsibilities.
-Presently, three pastors serve the congregation: Phil Kniss, senior pastor; Moriah Hurst, nurture and faith development pastor; and Barbara Moyer Lehman, care and visitation pastor.
+Presently, three pastors serve the congregation: Phil Kniss, senior pastor; Moriah Hurst, nurture and faith development pastor; and Paula Stoltzfus, care and formation pastor.

 The congregation gathers each Sunday morning in worship to praise God’s greatness, to seek God’s life-giving presence, and to experience Christian fellowship.
 Singing is an important part of PVMC worship, and incorporates many styles of music.
 In addition to congregational singing, worship often includes a choir and other vocal and instrumental ensembles.
 Services also include scripture readings, prayers, children’s stories, silence, and a sermon that applies biblical truths to daily life.